 - a generic utility knife using razor blades

 - Blackhawk!
 Be Wharned (my regular carry knife)

 - CRKT Triumph (plain edge, brand new)

-I took multiple swipes at the gloves using each one of the knifes.
-I used each knife to cut the palm side and the back side of the gloves.
+I took multiple swipes at the gloves using each one of the knives.
+I used each knife to cut the palm side and the backside of the gloves.
 All of the knives cut through the palm grip and non-protective nylon material easily.
 On the palm side, none of the knives penetrated the Cut-Tex PRO material.
-On the back side, the first three knives failed to penetrate the protective lining.
+On the backside, the first three knives failed to penetrate the protective lining.